PostHog/posthog.com/contents/blog/how-to-run-transparent-company.md

 featuredImageType: full
 ---

-There really hasn't been a single situation where sharing pretty much everything we do hasn't been to our company's advantage.
+There really hasn't been a single situation where transparency hasn't been to our company's advantage.

 Most companies seem to share when necessary but not by default.
 I hope this piece changes that - as a startup, you've done something wrong if you don't trust your own team.